Conspiracy epidemic, born in US, spreads in Europe - RFI

 They take the form of two-hour talk shows, where he invites a personality to take an "alternative" look at the news.

-Subjects can range from Covid-19 and the disappearance of Flight MH370 to child crime and UFOs -- anything to stimulate the world of conspiracies.
+Subjects can range from Covid-19 and the disappearance of Flight MH370 to child crime and UFOs -- anything to stimulate the world of conspiracies.#photo2

 He takes aim at Bill Gates, the Microsoft co-founder who has fought for decades to improve access to vaccines and is a bete noire for conspiracy theorists.